Dewo72d/bot-telegram/README.md

 # bot-telegram
- Poop-bot with SQL for the records
+ Poop-bot with SQL for records
  ### For start:
 ```
  npm run main